 Many talented people contributed to update the Hall of Birds.
 Below are 10 reasons why you should come see the exhibit more than just once.

-3) Marvel at the great taxidermy.
-Almost all date to the 1920’s and 1930’s although a number were collected and prepared for the 1893 World’s Fair and a few are new.
+- Marvel at the great taxidermy.
+Most of these mounts date to the 1920’s and 1930’s although a number were collected and prepared for the 1893 World’s Fair and a few are new.
 The primary taxidermists included Leon Walters, John Mayer, Ashley Hine, Leon Walters, and Leon Pray.
 Pray and Walters were teachers and innovators, coming up with new and creative ways (like using cellulose acetate to recreate legs and other bare parts of larger specimens).
-Following in the footsteps of Carl Akeley, they worked not only with birds, but also were responsible for many of the mammals and fish mounts that are still on display throughout the museum.
+Following in the footsteps of Carl Akeley, they worked not only with birds, but also were responsible for many of the mammals, reptiles, and fish mounts that are still on display throughout the museum.

 I admit it, I’m biased, but I’m convinced that there is so much to see that you will want to come back and see this great exhibit again and again.
 And one more thing about the value of this renovation, most of these mounts have been on display for 80 to 100 years.
 If you conservatively calculate that 500,000 people per year pass through the Bird Halls, this means that these specimens have been viewed by at least 30 million people through the years.
 That is just up to the present, these mounts are so well done and have been maintained so well through the years (I challenge you to find the cracks that were recently repaired in one of the Ostrich’s legs by Dan Breems of the Exhibits team) that this number will just continue to rise with our improvements.
 Now remember that a majority of these visitors may never get to Arizona and Alaska much less Africa, Asia, South America or Australia and you realize that even in the age of television these displays offer incredible insight into birds of the world.
 Seeing a mounted Greater Roadrunner may spur someone to go to Arizona to see a live one when they had not considered it before.
 For those who are fortunate enough to have traveled, the exhibits offer opportunities to learn more about species they may or may not have seen from around the world.
 The inspiration these mounts have provided to those interested in birds in general or in ornithology is impossible to calculate, but to me, the birds of this world have and will continue to benefit from these collections which so many have worked so hard and so well through the years to bring to the public.